-CEZ, a.s.'s (Baa1 negative) credit quality is supported by its leading position in the Czech electricity market and well-balanced vertical integration; the low-cost nature of its nuclear and lignite power generation fleet; and the relatively stable and predictable cash flow generated by its electricity and gas distribution activities in the Czech Republic.
+CEZ, a.s.'s (Baa1 positive) credit quality is supported by its leading position in the Czech electricity market and well-balanced vertical integration; the low-cost nature of its nuclear and lignite power generation fleet; the relatively stable and predictable cash flow generated by its electricity and gas distribution activities in the Czech Republic; and the support assumptions embedded in the ratings due to its 70% ownership by the Government of Czech Republic.

-These positives are counterbalanced by CEZ's relatively high exposure to merchant power generation, which, together with the mining segment, accounted for 73% of its EBITDA in 2024 given the recent high wholesale prices, and volatility in commodity prices; its limited geographical diversification; its exposure to decarbonisation policies because of its centralised and carbon-intensive (lignite and coal) power generation; and the risks associated with its large investment plan, which encompasses new solar, gas and nuclear capacity in the Czech Republic, as well as continued large investments into its distribution network.
+These positives are counterbalanced by CEZ's relatively high exposure to merchant power generation, which, together with the mining segment, accounted for 73% of its EBITDA in 2024 given the recent high wholesale prices, and volatility in commodity prices; its limited geographical diversification; its exposure to decarbonisation policies because of its centralised and carbon-intensive (lignite and coal) power generation; and the risks associated with its large investment plan, which encompasses the new solar, gas and nuclear capacity in the Czech Republic, and continued large investments into its distribution network.